-CHD3055 (formerly FCS355): Research Paper.
+CHD3055 Research Paper.
 Students will formulate a question to address an issue that affects children or families of children with special needs.
 Students will then research their question, find a minimum of five peer reviewed articles or books published within the last three years, and summarize findings and address the question asked.
 Students will complete an annotated bibliography of all research materials found.

-80% of students will score a three or higher on each criteria of the four-point CHD3055\Research Paper Rubric.
+80% of students will score a three or higher on each criterion of the four-point CHD3055_Research Paper Rubric.